 The heart of Italy, from ancient to modern times, has always been the city of Rome.
-There is certainly enough in Rome to keep you in busy for a dozen lifetimes.
-If it is your first time to the eternal city you will want to be well prepared to make the most out of your time.
-We have compiled a useful list of must sees and important Rome travel tips that will help you enjoy your time in Rome!
+If it’s your first visit to the Eternal City you will want to be well prepared.
+We’ve compiled a handy list of must sees and important Rome travel tips that will help you get the most from your experience!

-1) The Vatican and St. Peter’s Basilica
+1) Visit the Vatican and St. Peter’s Basilica

 The world’s smallest country, Vatican City is completely encircled by the city of Rome.
 Vatican City serves as the spiritual center for millions of practicing Roman Catholics worldwide and is home to the Pope and a trove of iconic art and architecture.

 2) Explore the Colosseum